 In April 2021, the en banc panel released a fractured, 325-page decision.
 Although the court generally upheld the authority of Congress to enact ICWA, and also held that ICWA’s definition of “Indian child” did not operate on the basis of race, it also found certain sections of ICWA to be unconstitutional.

 In September 2021, the U.S. Department of Justice, intervening tribal nations, and Texas and individual Plaintiffs all formally asked the United States Supreme Court to review the Fifth Circuit’s en banc decision.
 In February 2022, the Supreme Court granted all four petitions and consolidated the case.
-The parties’ legal briefs were submitted throughout spring and summer 2022 and the case is scheduled to be heard in November 2022.
+The parties’ legal briefs were submitted throughout spring and summer 2022 and the case was scheduled to be heard in November 2022.

-During the briefing, we saw the true breadth of those who champion ICWA.
-In an outpouring of support, 497 Tribal Nations, 62 Native organizations, 23 states and DC, 87 congresspeople, and 27 child welfare and adoption organizations, and many others signed on to 21 briefs submitted to the U.S. Supreme Court in favor of upholding ICWA.
+During the Supreme Court briefing, we saw the true breadth of those who champion ICWA.
+In an outpouring of support, 497 Tribal Nations, 62 Native organizations, 23 states and DC, 87 congresspeople, 27 child welfare and adoption organizations, and many others signed on to 21 briefs submitted to the Court in favor of upholding ICWA.
 This large, bipartisan coalition of tribal leaders, policymakers, and organizations understand that the far-reaching consequences of challenging ICWA’s constitutionality in Haaland v.
 Brackeen will be felt for generations.